livz/livz.github.io/_posts/2017-07-09-keepass-password-manager-with-2fa.md

   Its length must be multiple of 8 characters.
 Let's use for example **_abcdefghyz234567_**.
   * Counter: 0 (Dec)
   * Number of OTPs required: 3
   * Look-ahead count: 9.
-This allows for 3 failed KeePass unlock attempts using generated OTPs before a recovery becomes necessary because the counters have become too far out of sync.
+This allows for 3 failed KeePass unlock attempts using generated OTPs.
+  After that, the counters will become out of sync, and we'n need to recover the database using the secret key.
      ![Logo](/assets/images/keepass/kp2.png)
 5. **Set up [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_GB)**
   * Enter the app and add a new authenticator